-Let’s go over a few tips so that you don’t end up like Demi Moore, who is still in court regarding that unfortunate incident 2 years ago.
+Let's go over a few tips so that you don't end up like Demi Moore, who at the time of this writing, is still in court regarding that unfortunate incident 2 years ago.

-If your property and pool do not comply with these requirements and an accident occurs at your pool, you can be held “strictly” liable for the accident that occurs on your property. *Points at Demi Moore*
+If your property and pool do not comply with these requirements and an accident occurs at your pool, you can be held “strictly” liable for the accident that occurs on your property.
+Just like Demi Moore.

 Make sure you understand the laws in your city and state so that you are in compliance.
 Please don't end up in a situation like Demi Moore!

 If you are aware of a dangerous pool condition and don't fix it, you are liable for any accidents.
 In the case of Demi Moore, the argument is that the pool was unsafe because it was not properly supervised while there was a party where alcohol was served.

 You should know whether or not alcohol is being served around a pool that you own.
 And if alcohol is being served around your pool, you better make sure the pool is properly supervised.
 Hire some kid to be your life guard, and make sure he or she doesn't drink alcohol.
 (That's right, lifeguards are liabilities too!)

 Are you a landlord?

 Let's say you own an apartment complex with a pool.
 As a landlord, you have a duty to your tenants to guarantee that the pool includes the necessary safety features required by law.
 You can also be liable for damages and accidents to the guests of your tenants.
 And sometimes, even trespassers can hold you liable for damages incurred from the pool while trespassing.
 If you haven't realized it yet by now, owning a pool or a property with a pool is potentially a high liability factor.